akauppi/GroundLevel-firebase-es/README.md

 ### When to use emulation?

 If you develop Cloud Functions, or Firestore access rules, it's easier to do this locally.
-It also means that your changes will not harm other developers as they would if you deployed work-in-progress to the cloud.
+You see logs from the function directly at the terminal.
+Also, your experiments will not harm other developers as they would if you deployed work-in-progress to the cloud and you shared the Firebase project.

-For a single developer, the faster feedback loop (no deployment to cloud) is likely enough to entice you to work locally - when working with functions and security rules.
+For a single developer, the faster feedback loop (no deployment to cloud) is likely enough to entice you to work locally.

 ## Testing Security Rules (optional)